ryan0124/ACEP_Capstone_Project/README.md

 Algorithm should stop the clustering process when all data points are placed in a single cluster or the cluster size condition is met.
 Algorithm also keeps track of the merging process: for each merging step, remembers which clusters are merged to produce which new cluster.
 Such information is similar to a dendrogram (e.g., shown below), except that dendrogram also remembers the distance of two clusters when they are merged.
 With the above information, this algorithm can then allow users to specify a desired number of clusters k or the cluster size, and returns the clusters and their centroids based on the clustering result.

 ![image](https://user-images.githubusercontent.com/19913928/172250114-c117211f-c975-4557-af56-9571916a6a6a.png)
+The main code for the algorithm was cloned from https://github.com/ZwEin27/Hierarchical-Clustering and changed as per our requirements.

 ### Machine Learning Models
 We have one independent variable(X) and two dependents variables(Y1, Y2).
 In this case we try two methods.
 The first one is creating two linear regression models for X, Y1 and X, Y2.
 The second method is using multi-output regression.
 The accuracy from these two methods shows that linear regression method is more accurate than multi-output regression